 Memory load and memory skills are potential factors in processing connectives.
 Crain et al. (1990) argued that their findings could not be due to limited linguistic knowledge since the same participants showed an overall good performance with temporal connectives.
-Considering the high error rates with the sentences with negative polarity, Crain et al. (1990) inferred that heavy load on working memory was the reason behind the results.
-Blything et al. (2015) used a digit-span task to measure memory skills and similarly found that clause order and memory skills were essential in the comprehension of temporal connectives in a study with 3-7-year-old children.
-Participants were more accurate with positive polarity, while working memory skill was indicative of their performances.
+Considering the high error rates for the sentences with negative polarity, Crain et al. (1990) inferred that heavy load on working memory was the reason behind the results.
+Blything et al. (2015) used a digit-span task to measure memory skills and similarly found that clause order and memory skills were essential in the comprehension of temporal connectives in a study with 3-to 7-year-old children.
+Participants were more accurate with positive polarity while working memory skill was indicative of their performances.
 The pattern from Crain et al. (1990) and Blything et al. (2015) is in line with the pattern in Evers-Vermeul and Sanders's (2009) study, which showed that negative polarity connectives are acquired later than positive polarity connectives.

-As it has been shown, not only the meaning of the connector but its polarity might be an important factor in its acquisition and processing.
-This is especially important for the present study as the lower performance for some connectives might also stem from the cognitive load necessary to process the polarity information in addition to coherence.
+As it has been shown, not only the meaning of the connective but also its polarity might be an important factor in its acquisition and processing.
+This is especially important for the present study as the lower performance for some connectives might also stem from the cognitive load and memory limitations.

-Another potential factor influencing connective processing might be crosslinguistic factors: Differences in syntax, morphology, or phonology, might also lead to differences in acquiring and processing certain connectives in different languages.
+Another potential factor influencing connective processing might be crosslinguistic factors: Differences in syntax, morphology, or phonology might also lead to differences in acquiring and processing certain connectives in different languages.
 This phenomenon is discussed in the next section.